Finding Fast Cash is Going to be More Difficult in 2011

 How capital gains fit into the mix

 The government already has its sights on capital gains taxes and how to increase them.
 Again, 2010 is safe, but in 2011 the plan is to up the taxation rate on gains by a third.
 Should the Medicare taxes be added to that number, it will create an overall increase of 50 percent.
-The only consolation is that the proposed tax increase doesn’t apply to qualified dividends, or most stocks held by investors for over two months.
+The only consolation is that the proposed tax increase doesn’t get started to qualified dividends, or most stocks held by investors for over two months.
 The biggest way to fight against the taxation is for C-corporations and Subchapter S corporations to consider accelerating their dividends to this year or to leave them alone until the businesses are liquidated or sold.

 Fighting against higher taxes